Kalyan-Sunkara/SpotifyPlaylistGenerator/README.md

 *PyQT5 used for the Gui portion*

-*Flask, python web framework, used for website example, deployed using AWS ELASTIC BEANSTALK* *Link: http://spotifyhub.us-east-1.elasticbeanstalk.com/*
+*Flask, python web framework, used for website example, deployed using AWS ELASTIC BEANSTALK\n* *Link: http://spotifyhub.us-east-1.elasticbeanstalk.com/*